zzzprojects/EntityFramework-Plus/README.md

 (Compatible with license from [.NET Entity Framework Extensions](http://www.zzzprojects.com/products/dotnet-development/entity-framework-extensions/))

-## Contributing
+## Contribution
 _You received support from us and/or the FREE version helped you?_

-Contribute to keep us developing FREE features and to thank us for our support.
+Supporting & developing FREE features takes hundreds and thousands of hours!
+If you like our product please consider making a donation to encourage and keep us running.

 We'll never require donations, but we appreciate them greatly